 And, HR benefits from the ability to check those boxes for compliance in a timely fashion, without the pressure of having to hound employees to complete the programs.

 No one likes to complete paperwork, especially when other tasks are more pressing and exciting.
 But, paperwork is unavoidable in areas such as completion of benefits enrollment forms and expense reports.
 So why not make it fun?

-Similar to training applications, rewarding employees with either peer or management recognition — or even tangible incentives — for completing required forms can create a friendly competition where employees try to out-do one another for the title of best expense reporter or quickest to complete benefits update forms.
+Similar to training applications, rewarding employees with either peer or management recognition — or even tangible incentives — for completing required forms can create a friendly competition where employees try to out-do one another.

 It’s no secret that peer mentorship is a powerful motivator that drives employees to want to succeed.
 They see colleagues earning praise, achieving goals and climbing the proverbial ladder, and they want to know how they can achieve the same results.
 Using gamification, HR departments can create transparent, mission-based career paths that show the steps employees have taken to level up in the organization.